 Rep. Jenkins’ Reading Month PSA

-Rep. Franz reviews the weeks’ happenings at the state Capitol.
+Rep. Franz talks about the week’s events at the state Capitol.

 In this week’s profile, we visit with Rep. Rob VerHeulen of Walker.

 House Republicans look at repealing old laws and talk about the Michigan Military Family Relief Fund.

 Rep. O’Brien talks about Senate passage this week of her legislation repealing a 1919 Michigan law requiring county sheriffs to “locate and kill” unlicensed dogs.
 The measure now goes to the Governor.